marsel-edu/docs/privacy-policy.md

 ## Data Storage and Retention

 Company retains your personal information for as long as necessary to fulfill the purposes for which it was collected, including legal, accounting, or reporting requirements.
-Your prior policy referenced storage locally on device and/or in U.S. cloud infrastructure; you can keep that structure, but this updated draft avoids implying local transcription.

 You have control over your data and can delete it through the App interface, subject to legal exceptions.